Git-PratikVyas/FastAPI-for-GenAI/2_ai-service/README.md

 ## Step 6: Test the Service

-**Why**: Testing is like tasting your dish before serving—it ensures everything works as expected.
+Testing to ensures everything works as expected.

 **Instructions**:
 1. Install testing tools: